dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/namespaced-actors.md

 <img src="/images/namespaced-actors-without-mtls.png" width=900>

-For older sidecars that don't use mTLS, the placement service uses a special “empty” namespace.
-When these sidecars connect to a new placement service, they only get the actor types hosted on other old sidecars in the empty namespace that are not on mTLS.
+For pre-v1.14 sidecars that don't use mTLS, the placement service uses a special “empty” namespace.
+When these sidecars connect to a new placement service, they only get the actor types hosted on other pre-v1.14 sidecars in the empty namespace that are not on mTLS.

 <img src="/images/empty-namespace.png" width=900>